 ITOA Uses Big Data PrinciplesNearly any Big Data initiative has the objective of transforming an organization's access to data for better and more agile business insights and actions.
-However, this can only be achieved through the extraction, indexing, storing, and analyzing of many different data sources coupled with the flexibility to add more data sources as they become available or as opportunities arise.
+However, this can only be achieved through the extraction, indexing, storage, and analysis of many different data sources coupled with the flexibility to add more data sources as they become available or as opportunities arise.

 To provide the greatest flexibility and avoid vendor lock-in, more organizations are adopting open source technologies like Elasticsearch, MongoDB, Spark, Cassandra, and Hadoop as their common data store.
 This same approach is at the heart of ITOA.

-The Shift from a Tools-Driven to a Data-Driven IT Management PracticeWhat we've seen for the last couple decades is an accumulation of disjointed tools, resulting in islands of data that prevent you from getting a complete picture of your environment.
+The Shift from Tools-Driven to Data-Driven ITWhat we've seen for the last couple decades is an accumulation of disjointed tools, resulting in islands of data that prevent you from getting a complete picture of your environment.
 This is the antithesis of Big Data.
 If the CIO wants their organization to be data-driven with the ability to provide better performance, availability, and security analysis while making more informed investment decisions, they must design a data-driven monitoring practice.
 This requires a shift in thinking from today's tool-centric approach to a data-driven model similar to a Big Data initiative.

 If the CISO wants better security insight, monitoring, and surveillance, they must think in terms of continuous pervasive monitoring and correlated data sources, not in terms of analyzing the data silos of log management, anomaly detection, packet capture systems, or malware monitoring systems.